top of page

 But deep.
 True.
 And healing – also for future generations.

-The iceberg model helps us better understand what is at work beneath the surface: emotional overload, old patterns, unmet needs – all of which often manifest themselves in everyday life in the form of irritability, exhaustion or feelings of guilt.
+The iceberg model helps us to better understand what is happening beneath the surface: emotional overload, old patterns, unmet needs – all of which often manifest in everyday life as irritability, exhaustion, or feelings of guilt.

-If you constantly hold yourself back, adapt, or function, not only you but also your children will lose the most important orientation: a mother who knows herself and cares for herself.
+If you constantly hold yourself back, adapt, or just function, not only you but also your children lose the most important point of reference: a mother who knows herself and takes care of herself.

-In my coaching, we look together at what is there – lovingly, honestly, and in a relieving way.
+In my mentoring, we look together at what is there – lovingly, honestly, and in a relieving way.

-So that you can find yourself again.
-And from there, you can build relationships—with your children and, above all, with yourself.
+So that you can reconnect with yourself.
+And from there, you can build relationships – with your children and, above all, with yourself.